Skip to main content

 Reviewed by Gaël Thirion on

-Wedding wishes can feel flat when they only promise love and happiness.
-These card messages help you match the couple, the relationship, the tone and the way you send it without sounding copied.
+Wedding wishes can feel flat if they only promise love and happiness.
+These card messages help you match your words to the couple, your relationship, the right tone and the way you send your message without sounding copied.

 Example of wedding wishes and card messages for a newly married couple